chrfrenning/zentransfer-desktop/README.md

 The ZenTransfer app is free to use and works with or without an account on ZenTransfer.io.

-## How to send files from your camera with FTP

-If you have a professional camera that supports FTP transfers, you can set up an account on https://zentransfer.io/ to get a cloud FTP server.
-When the camera sends files you can relay them one or more destinations, and use this app to have them synced instantly to your laptop.

 ## Current state

 ZenTransfer is working, but in beta.
 It performs very well on the days when the